 Bookworms and writers, this one’s for you.
-Looking for somewhere to read or indulge in some writing without distraction?
-Here are our fave spots around Singapore for getting lost in a good book…
+Looking for somewhere to read or write without distraction?
+These quiet spots are great for getting lost in a good book…

-This is for the bookworms and bibliophiles, and everyone else who’s always on the lookout for places in Singapore to chill with a book and read (or jot down your thoughts) till the sun sets.
-There’s always the neighbourhood cafe, but (a) you probably have to jostle for seats on the weekend, and (b) you might end up outstaying your welcome (cue the judgey eyes).
-So we’re letting you in on our favourite places for reading to your heart’s content, from dedicated reading rooms to hip book cafes and even pay-to-use hangout spots.
+This is for the bookworms and the bibliophiles, and everyone else who’s always on the lookout for places in Singapore to chill with a good book and read (or jot down your thoughts) till the sun sets.
+There’s always your neighbourhood cafe, but (a) you probably have to jostle for seats on the weekend, and (b) you might end up outstaying your welcome (cue the judgy eyes).
+So we’re letting you in on our favourite places to read to your heart’s content, from dedicated reading rooms to hip book cafes and even pay-to-use hangout spots.
 We think Fitzgerald would have approved.